Arksine/moonraker/docs/web_api.md

     If metadata extraction failed then this request will return an error.
-    Some metadata fields are only populated for specific slicers, and unsupported slicers will only return the size and modifed date.
+    Some metadata fields are only populated for specific slicers, and unsupported slicers will only return the size and modified date.

 - There are multiple ways to calculate the ETA, this example will use file progress, as it is possible calculate the ETA with or without